Corrupt bargain: 1974 pardon of Nixon

 Gerald Ford's 1974 pardon of Richard Nixon was described as a "corrupt bargain" by critics of the disgraced former president.
 The critics claimed that Ford's pardon was quid pro quo for Nixon's resignation, which elevated Ford to the presidency.
 The most public critic was US Representative Elizabeth Holtzman, who, as the lowest-ranking member of the House Judiciary Committee, was the only representative who explicitly asked whether the pardon was a quid pro quo.
 Ford cut Holtzman off, declaring, "There was no deal, period, under no circumstances."

+Donald Trump

+The term has been invoked throughout the political career of Donald Trump, including by the media, Democratic politicians, and criminal prosecutors in his New York trial.
+Senators Chris Van Hollen and Chris Murphy have particularly emphasized this phrase in Trump's second presidency.